Joshuatanderson/Personal-Blog-2023-/md/blog/dodge-the-tragedy-of-the-commons.md

 In other words, if a resource arrangement works in practice, it's probably not a tragedy of the commons.

-There seem to be a few common traits in the examples of commons which avoid tragedy.
+There seem to be a few common traits in the examples of commons which avoid tragedy:

-1. Well-defined boundaries.
+-   Well-defined boundaries

-   I'd say the US national park system (well, at least up till recently, perhaps) is a great example of this.
-There is a very well defined boundary between private lands, and the park.
-Inside the park, there are strict rules on if you can be there, what terms you can be there on, and if you are allowed to take anything like rocks, plants, or animals out of the park.
+    -   The US national park system (well, at least up till recently, perhaps) is a great example of this
+    -   There is a very well defined boundary between private lands, and the park
+    -   Inside the park, there are strict rules on if you can be there, what terms you can be there on, and if you are allowed to take anything like rocks, plants, or animals out of the park

-2. Resource rules need to match the local context
+-   Resource rules need to match the local context

-   An example of this being done poorly is in California.
-In parts of the state, the water table has dropped by hundreds of feet.
-However, there are also companies like Nestle which as recently as 2017, [pulled 10's of millions of gallons of water out of the ground](https://www.theguardian.com/us-news/2021/apr/27/california-nestle-water-san-bernardino-forest-drought).
+    -   An example of this being done poorly is in California
+    -   In parts of the state, the water table has dropped by hundreds of feet
+    -   However, there are also companies like Nestle which as recently as 2017, [pulled 10's of millions of gallons of water out of the ground](https://www.theguardian.com/us-news/2021/apr/27/california-nestle-water-san-bernardino-forest-drought)

-3. Participatory governance
+-   Participatory governance

-   When people make the rules that govern the commons they use, the rules tend to work better.
+    -   When people make the rules that govern the commons they use, the rules tend to work better

-4. Monitoring
+-   Monitoring

-   This one just sort of makes sense.
-If no one is even observing if the rules are followed or not, they are fairly unlikely to be followed.
+    -   This one just sort of makes sense
+    -   If no one is even observing if the rules are followed or not, they are fairly unlikely to be followed

-5. Enforcement with levels
+-   Enforcement with levels

-   Rules must be enforced - but not every rules breach deserves the same punishment.
-Someone deliberately dumping industrial levels of arsenic into a lake is fairly different than someone catching a fish from the same lake that is 1 inch smaller than the size limit.
+    -   Rules must be enforced - but not every rules breach deserves the same punishment
+    -   Someone deliberately dumping industrial levels of arsenic into a lake is fairly different than someone catching a fish from the same lake that is 1 inch smaller than the size limit

-6. Local conflict-resolution
+-   Local conflict-resolution

-   If there are disputes between people removing resources from the commons, and their representatives enforcing the rules, those should be resolved quickly, and cheaply.
-Think less protracted legal battles with lawyers and federal courts, more going to a trusted village elder who is viewed as impartial, knows both parties, and helped make the rules that are being debated.
+    -   If there are disputes between people removing resources from the commons, and their representatives enforcing the rules, those should be resolved quickly, and cheaply
+    -   Think less protracted legal battles with lawyers and federal courts, more going to a trusted village elder who is viewed as impartial, knows both parties, and helped make the rules that are being debated

-7. Ability to self-govern
+-   Ability to self-govern

-   This relies on a sort of benign neglect.
-An example of this is native communities in the US or Canada that are given de-facto ability to make rules about how to govern the use of their own flora or fauna.
+    -   This relies on a sort of benign neglect
+    -   An example of this is native communities in the US or Canada that are given de-facto ability to make rules about how to govern the use of their own flora or fauna
-   If the federal government decides to override a local rule, you end up losing out on most of the traits of real-world well-managed commons.
+    -   If the federal government decides to override a local rule, you end up losing out on most of the traits of real-world well-managed commons

-8. Matroyshka doll structure (most local governance possible takes priority) Of course, the real world isn't just a group of 200 people.
-Real-world commons, if well-managed, frequently have more than one layer of governance.
-A lake might be managed by a local council.
-But the larger region may have separate issues.
-Any decision that is possible to make at the local level should be made there.
-But for questions about the entire river, the same principle applies - the people invested in the river should make the rules.
-This principle continues to apply (at least in theory) all the way up to the global level.
+-   Matroyshka doll structure (most local governance possible takes priority)
+    -   Of course, the real world isn't just a group of 200 people
+    -   Real-world commons, if well-managed, frequently have more than one layer of governance
+    -   A lake might be managed by a local council
+    -   But the larger region may have separate issues
+    -   Any decision that is possible to make at the local level should be made there
+    -   But for questions about the entire river, the same principle applies - the people invested in the river should make the rules
+    -   This principle continues to apply (at least in theory) all the way up to the global level

 That's it for now!
 The tragedy of the commons isn't dead.
 But it's _extremely_ important to note that it isn't invincible.